mendix/docs/content/refguide/message-definitions.md

 ## 3 Documentation

-Use the **Documentation to describe what the message definitions are used for.
+Use the documentation to describe what the message definitions are used for.